 Welcome to Year 3!
-I hope you have all had a great Summer break and are ready to dive straight in!
-This term we will be learning all about 'Chocolate!' and looking at 'Animals including Humans' in Science.
+I hope you have all had a great half term break and are ready to dive straight back in!
+This term we will be continuing learning all about 'Extreme Earth' and looking at 'Forces & Magnets' in Science.

 Things we need